Velma-Muhatia/Mental-Love/README.md

 # Mental-Love
-Preventing the mentally disabled from hurting themselves
+Preventing the mentally disabled from hurting themselves and more.